Business Rates

 Business rates - the commonly used term for non-domestic rates - are charged on most non-domestic premises, including most commercial properties such as shops, offices, pubs, warehouses and factories.

 If you use a building or part of a building for business, you will probably have to pay business rates.
-Your premises will be given a rateable value by the Valuation Office Agency, which your local authority will use to calculate how much you should pay.
+Your premises will be given a rateable value by the valuation office agency, which your local authority will use to calculate how much you should pay.

-- What business rates are used for and the meanings of key words and phrases
+- What business rates are used for

 - How rateable values are assessed for different types of premises